2014 WDF Europe Cup

 The 2014 WDF Europe Cup was the 19th edition of the WDF Europe Cup darts tournament, organised by the World Darts Federation.
 It was held in Bucharest, Romania from September 23 to 27.

 Medal tally

 No information about silver and bronze medals in overall men's and women's competition.

 Entered teams

 31 countries/associations entered a men's selection in the event.

-25 countries/associations entered a womans's selection in the event.
+25 countries/associations entered a women's selection in the event.